 What Causes Heartburn?

-For closing in on a century, it has been generally agreed upon that the root cause of heartburn is the excess secretion of acid in the esophagus.
-Recent research provides powerful evidence that Heartburn is a much more complex condition, and that the problem isn’t due directly to the influence of the acid itself, but to inflammation that stimulates that acid production.
+For closing in on a century, it has generally been agreed upon that the cause of heartburn is the excess secretion of acid in the esophagus.
+Recent research provides convincing evidence that Heartburn is a much more complex condition, and that the problem isn’t due directly to the influence of the acid itself, but to inflammation that stimulates that acid production.

 Chronic inflammation is a major medical issue that has far-reaching effects, and new research shows that inflammation has a powerful impact on proper digestion, and can lead to heartburn in many patients, exacerbating the issues already resulting from elevated acid levels.